 By car: Cesky Krumlov is about 100 miles south of Prague.
 We didn’t want to drive because I had read several things about the cops being shady on the roads.
 But if you do prefer to drive, I hear the countryside is beautiful and easy to manage.

 By train: This is a recent addition.
 A few years ago we didn’t have the train option so we opted for the bus.
-Before, the only way you could travel from Prague to Cesky Krumlov by train was if you switched trains in the town of České Budějovice.
+Before, the only way you could travel from Prague to Cesky Krumlov by train is if you switched trains in the town of České Budějovice.
 Now, a direct train from Prague to Cesky Krumlov was added to the itinerary.
 The trip is 2 hours and 47 minutes.
 You can book directly through this site here.

 By Bus: If you’re feeling adventurous, there is a direct bus from Prague to Cesky.
 It was a memorable ride for us because our immediate neighbor was FaceTiming loudly (in Czech) for quite a while.
 He was sitting so close to us that we were practically on the call too.
 One of the workers had to tell him to hang up and respect his neighbors.
 Besides that, there were no issues with taking the bus and it only costs around 190 Koruna per person ($8).
 The ride is 3 hours long and you can book your ticket online through RegioJet.com.